oroinc/documentation/user_guide/activities_comments.rst

   - Go to the activities grid and click the icon to get to the activity View page.

-- Click the :guilabel`Add Comment`.
+- Click the :guilabel:`Add Comment`.

 - Fill the text-box with the text of the comment.

-- Click the :guilabel`Choose File` to add a file to the comments.
+- Click the :guilabel:`Choose File` to add a file to the comments.

-- Click the :guilabel`Add Comment` button to save the comment.
+- Click the :guilabel:`Add Comment` button to save the comment.

 .. hint::